joouha/ranger_tmux/README.md

 ## Features

-- Open files from ranger in a new tmux window
+- Open files from ranger in a new tmux window or pane
 - Make your terminal track ranger's directory
 - Make ranger track your terminal's directory
 - Set tmux window title to show ranger is running